huangsam/rustoku/README.md

 puzzle navigation.

 - **Blazing-fast solving:** Find solutions in microseconds, even for complex puzzles
-- **Unique puzzle generation:** Create new, solvable Sudoku puzzles guaranteed to have only one solution
+- **Unique puzzle generation:** Create Sudoku puzzles guaranteed to have only one solution
-- **Configurable difficulty:** Generate puzzles with a specified number of initial clues
+- **Configurable difficulty:** Generate puzzles with a specific number of clues
-- **Intuitive command-line interface (CLI):** Generate and solve puzzles directly from your terminal
+- **Intuitive CLI:** Generate and solve puzzles directly from your terminal

 ## Getting Started